scipy-conference/scipy_proceedings/papers/david_dotson/david_dotson.rst

 The first example of a domain-specific package built around ``datreant`` is MDSynthesis_, a module that enables high-level management and exploration of molecular dynamics simulation data.
 MDSynthesis gives a Pythonic interface to molecular dynamics trajectories using MDAnalysis_ [MiA11]_, giving the ability to work with the data from many simulations scattered throughout the filesystem with ease.
-It makes it possible to write analysis code that can work across many varieties of simulation, but even more importantly, MDSynthesis allows interactive work with the results from hundreds of simulations at once without much effort.
+This package makes it possible to write analysis code that can work across many varieties of simulation, but even more importantly, MDSynthesis allows interactive work with the results from hundreds of simulations at once without much effort.

 .. _MDAnalysis: http://www.mdanalysis.org/